berto/berto.com/docs/2022-03-01-full-stack-markdown.md

     4. Navigation, settings, etc.
 - All layers should be interpreted in real-time, editing should be possible on any.
 (I assume this is a very hard challenge).
 That means, the creator should be able to change code, change the programming language translation, and/or change the visual rendering, all at once.
 - Our software should be an editor which, for each folder or group of folders executes a certain script (the FSMD parser).
 - FSMDs should reuse as much pre-existing code as possible.
 The core of this business is to create the platform, not the individual FSMDs.
-Some proof of concept are important.

 # Use cases